Vishal-Shede/HTML_Learning/README.md

 # Vishal's HTML Learning Page

-This project is a **self-explanatory HTML5 webpage** built to demonstrate all the foundational HTML concepts covered up to **Module 8**, including:
+This project is a **self-explanatory HTML5 webpage** built to demonstrate all the foundational HTML concepts covered, including:

 - ✅ Basic HTML structure
 - ✅ Text formatting tags